achyudtv/recipe-analysis/index.md

 For our final model, we created two new features that should help our model be more accurate.
 Firstly, we created 'calories_per_step' which measures the average amount of calories in a meal per step.
 When looking at a recipe, having to look at more calories while preparing a recipe might impact one's perception of a recipe, as we saw earlier higher rated recipes seemed to be slightly healthier.
 Secondly, we created 'minutes_per_step' which is the average amount of minutes per step.
 This could help us determine a recipe's average rating as longer steps in a recipe might cause some people to get frustrated, making them more likely to give a lower rating for a recipe.
 We also added all remaining variables in a dataset to help predict average recipe's average rating as at there might be some unseen relationships that could improve our model.

-In our final model, we used the RandomForestRegressor method instead of the LinearRegression method as it would account for nonlinear relationships and has a better ability to capture distinct relationships between the predictors, resulting in a stronger model as result.
+In our final model, we used the RandomForestRegressor method instead of the LinearRegression method as it would account for nonlinear relationships and has a better ability to capture distinct relationships between the predictors, resulting in a stronger model.
 We also used GridSearchCV on our model with 3-fold cross-validation on the model's training data to further refine our model.
 The hyperparameters from the GridSearchCV that ended up performing the best are 'regressor__max_depth' = 10, 'regressor__max_features' = 'sqrt', 'regressor__min_samples_split' = 2, and 'regressor__n_estimators' = 100.

 Our final model's MSE is about **0.4029**, which is lower than our baseline model's MSE of **0.4045** by around 0.0016.
 Although our MSE decreased in our final model, it didn't decrease by a large amount.
-This is an improvement as our new model included more predictors and accounted for more nonlinear relationships between variables.
-However, this only small decrease in our MSE can be explained by numerous factors, like how the vast majority of a recipe's average ratings is between 4-5 stars, making it harder to draw meaningful relationships as most of our recipes, regardless of how distinct they maybe, is rated fairly high while we only have a small amount of recipes rated low.
-This is despite us finding some small relationships between a recipe's rating and its other charactheristic, but it is really hard for our model to grasp due to the way data is given to it.
+This is an improvement because our new model included more predictors and accounted for more nonlinear relationships between variables.
+However, this only small decrease in our MSE can be explained by numerous factors, like how the vast majority of a recipe's average ratings is between 4-5 stars, making it harder to draw meaningful relationships as most of our recipes, regardless of how distinct they maybe, are rated fairly high, while only a small number of recipes are rated low.
+This is despite us finding some small relationships between a recipe's rating and its other characteristics, but it is really hard for our model to grasp due to the way data is given to it.